sam571128/CP-Slides/README.md

-# Slides and Courses I taughe
+# Slides and Courses I taught
 This repository will contain the slides and problems I made.